Valentina Shevchenko: UFC Women's Flyweight Championship

-In the fourth defense of her title, Shevchenko faced Jennifer Maia on November 21, 2020 at UFC 255.
-She won the fight via unanimous decision (49-46, 49-46, and 49-46).
+In the fourth defense of her title, Shevchenko faced Jennifer Maia on November 21, 2020, at UFC 255.
+She won the fight via unanimous decision (49–46, 49–46, and 49–46).

-In her fifth title defense, Shevchenko faced Jéssica Andrade on April 24, 2021 at UFC 261.
+In her fifth title defense, Shevchenko faced former UFC Women's Strawweight champion Jéssica Andrade on April 24, 2021, at UFC 261.
 After dominating Andrade for most of the bout, Shevchenko won via TKO in round two.

-Shevchenko faced Lauren Murphy on September 25, 2021 at UFC 266.
+Shevchenko faced Lauren Murphy on September 25, 2021, at UFC 266.
 She won the fight via technical knockout in round four, defending her title for the sixth time.

 Shevchenko faced Taila Santos on June 12, 2022, at UFC 275.
-She won the bout via split decision (49-46, 48-47, and 47-48).
+She won the close bout via split decision (49–46, 48–47, and 47–48).
 This fight earned her the Crypto.com "Fan Bonus of the Night" awards paid in bitcoin of US$30,000 for first place.

-Shevchenko faced Alexa Grasso on March 4, 2023 at UFC 285.
-She lost the bout and title via a face crank in the fourth round.
+Shevchenko faced Alexa Grasso on March 4, 2023, at UFC 285.
+In a surprise upset, she lost the bout and title via a face crank in the fourth round.
+The defeat marked her first career loss at Flyweight, her first non-decision loss in the UFC and the first time she had been submitted in her MMA career.

+Shevchenko faced Alexa Grasso in a rematch for the UFC Women's Flyweight Championship on September 16, 2023, at UFC Fight Night 227.
+The match ended in a split draw.
+The decision was controversial as one of the three judges scored 10-8 for Alexa Grasso in the last round, but Valentina argued her dominance in the round relating to the new scoring system in UFC.
+If the judge would have scored the fifth and final round in Valentina's favor, she would have won the fight and consequently the title.